roryogorman/visita-galicia/README.md

 ***

 ## Bugs
-*   Bug:Compressed Menu not appearing
+*   Bug: Compressed Menu not appearing
     Fix: Adding the 3 JS script tags at lines 359-367 resolved this issue.
 *   Bug: Stock images on cards not fitting correctly
-    Fix: Using the tips provided at https://getbootstrap.com/docs/4.0/examples/blog/#, this showd me the style element needed in the HTML file & the CSS needed to size the image correctly to fit into the cards.
+    Fix: Using the tips provided at https://getbootstrap.com/docs/4.0/examples/blog/#, this showed me the style element needed in the HTML file & the CSS needed to size the image correctly to fit into the cards.
-*   Bug:'Find Out More' button not navigating to the correct section
+*   Bug: ‘Find Out More' button not navigating to the correct section
     Fix: This was resolved by correctly adding the ID tag so that the element is correctly called.
-*   Bug:'Find Out More' button not hiding details of the other provinces
+*   Bug: ‘Find Out More' button not hiding details of the other provinces
     Fix: This is still outstanding and not resolved in time for this deadline.
-A JS query is needed, however after rying codes suggested by w3schools, and also consulting with CI Tutor Support, I was unable to resolve this.
+A JS query is needed, however after trying codes suggested by w3schools, and also consulting with CI Tutor Support, I was unable to resolve this.
          Instead, I realigned the HTML file to display all of the information of all provinces, and to group them in a meaningful manner.
 *   Bug: Google Maps not displaying Places API
     Fix: This is still outstanding - the Places API could not be called correctly.
-         In order to meet the deadline for this project, I made the decision to list the top hotels, restaraunts & attractions for each province and manually add the markers to the map.
+         In order to meet the deadline for this project, I made the decision to list the top hotels, restaurants & attractions for each province and manually add the markers to the map.
 *   Bug: Aligning the stock images in the Top 3 Picks section.
     Fix: At first, the height of the stock images in these divs were uneven.
 Adjusting the height of the image to c.40% aligned the images correctly.
 *   Bug: White Space appearing above footer bar.
     Fix: This occurred because the 'Container-Fluid' class on the footer has a default top margin of 16px.
 Zeroing this removed the space.
+*   Bug: On Macbook screen, 'destination-container' is sitting on the Contact Form
+    Fix: This is still unresolved, despite Slack conversations.
+Although onscreen this bug happens, in Developer Tools, there is a clear division between the two containers at all media breakpoints - including the breakpoint for laptops & monitors.
+         Unfortunately this has not been resolved and so I would term this as a 'known error' that needs further investigation, but unable to do this by the deadline.

 ***